Second Reading: 2 Peter 1:16-19

 1:17 " the Glory Befitting a Great One" is the title for God the Father.
 At the Transfiguration, the voice that spoke from heaven was a sign of the Father's activity.

 1:17-18 This long sentence is confusing, since the participle in 1:17 referred to Christ, yet the subject of the sentence in 1:18 is the witness to the event ("we").
-The best way to understand the sentence is to see 1:17 as the content to the voice's message (the "voice" was the object of the sentence).
+The best way to understand the sentence is to see 1:17 as the content of the voice's message (the "voice" was the object of the sentence).

 1:19 "until that day might dawn and the (one) bearing light might rise in your hearts..."
 In the context of this section, this phrase is unclear.
 It could refer to the Second Coming where Christ is the "One bearing light" (or "Morning Star," as some translations state).
 It could also refer to a moment of enlightenment, when the power of faith washes away a doubt; in this case, the "light-bearer" would be "wisdom."
 This would be the true wisdom of the Christian faith, the author argued, not the power of esoteric wisdom some turned the story of Christ into (i.e., the Gnostics).